simonmoulds/hm/README.md

 # hm
-Python package for hydrological model development
+Classes and methods for hydrological model development in Python.